eusoubrasileiro/stocks/Progress.md

       - Every tick
           - Creates non-sense volume ticks (do no respect the minvolume for the symbol)
           - ask-bid flutuates crazily
-      - Every tick based on reak ticks
+      - Every tick based on real ticks
-          - Volumes are correct but interpolates
+          - Volumes are correct but interpolates when there is any discrepancy
     - [x] Solution found create a custom SYMBOl (unless change do MT4 that's x86 only)
         - Import bar data M1, import tick data
         - Use every tick based on real ticks
-        - Ideally minute bars should be created from the ticks because mt5 trust them more.
+        - [x] Ideally minute bars should be created from the ticks because mt5 trust them more.
         If ticks and bars are available and differ bars are used and fake ticks are created.
+        - [x] created `python\ticksnbars.py` able to process and create optimal ticks and bars for backtesting based only on exported ticks.

  - [x] Using one thread for the back-testing is enough since sklearn get all other threads once `.fit` is called.
 So cpu is allways in 100%.